erikkroes/erikkroes-nl/src/blog/community-corporations-and-more.md

 Large organizations have lots of needs.
 I've contributed to knowledge base and brand portals.
 I've supported people on subjects such as QR codes, dark mode, infinite scroll, responsive tables, HTML validation, (text) alternatives for video, forms, CMSs, apps vs websites, design systems and impact analysis.

 ### Training
-I've trained writers, designers, developers, editors, communication teams, billing departments and conversation rate optimization (CRO) specialists.
+I've trained writers, designers, developers, editors, communication teams, billing departments and conversion rate optimization (CRO) specialists.
 The last one was a particularly interesting subject.
 We've discussed everything from designs to websites, and apps to PDFs.

 ### Audits and research